kwiatks/climate-change-setup-oxford/README.md

 ![](https://github.com/kwiatks/climate-change-setup-oxford/blob/master/images/006-ws.png)

 We are now going to Import a Project file that contains two Notebooks.
 One show how you can get the same data (for the Winchester area) as shown in the PAIRS GUI steps above.
-The other Notebook is from the external PAIRS github of https://github.com/IBM/ibmpairs/tree/master/tutorials and shows a wide range oof PAIRS API calls.
+The other Notebook is from the external PAIRS github of https://github.com/IBM/ibmpairs/tree/master/tutorials and shows a wide range of PAIRS API calls.